 Made fine first half saves from Vidic and Park but his positioning was slightly awry for Rooney's free-kick.

-Manuel da Costa
+M. da Costa

 The Portugese was outstanding, calmly winning headers, intercepting crosses and tidying up at the back.